PAA-NCIC/blitz/doc/convolution.md

 **CPU Backend**

-Three algorithms are supported of which some need extra memory allocation.
+Three algorithms are supported, and extra memory is needed for some of them.

 - BLITZ_CONVOLUTION_BLAS_GEMM (explicit GEMM)
 - BLITZ_CONVOLUTION_BLAS_GEMM_BATCH (batch GEMM)